 “I am called Father Nature!” he said.
 She noticed that his words seemed to translate for each hearer.
 To Garth, his words had been English, while she heard him in Danish.

-Ulla said, “Violence never solved anything.”
-She stopped suddenly and pushed a guard aside as he fired a rifle at the deer nearby.
+“Violence never solved anything,” Ulla remarked.
+Stopping suddenly, she pushed a guard aside as he fired a rifle at the deer nearby.
 “Stop it!” she shouted.

 Garth also gently freed a bear from the burnt wreckage of a fallen fence.
 “Easy, Yogi,” he said.